Introduction

 - NVDA menu

-The following is a list of selected shortcuts that I typically use when testing.
-While it should cover the basics, a complete set of shortcuts is also available from NV Access.
+The following is a curated list of shortcuts I typically use.
+While they should cover the basics, NV Access have a complete set of NVDA keyboard shortcuts available.

 Type | Shortcut | Description |